 Beard dandruff (sometimes called; beardruff) happens when you begin to have small flaky skin in the beard.

-It’s similar to what happens in a normal scalp dandruff; the skin gets extremely dry and sheds off as white flakes, and get tangled up on the hair and end up on your chest and shoulders.
+It’s similar to what happens in normal scalp dandruff; the beard skin gets extremely dry (and itchy), sheds off as white flakes, and gets tangled up on the hair and end up on your chest and shoulders.

 The condition is common.
 So common that there are specific products that directly attack this problem, such as beard dandruff shampoo and beard oil for dandruff (but more about those later below).